 The book is well written.
 I love the way James Wong writes, his voice clearly coming through and making the book come to life.
 While clearly knowledgeable, he has an informal approach that is refreshing and easy to connect with.

 It is also laid out well with beautiful pictures and clear explanations.
-If I were to fault it at all, it would be that each of the sections were all in a sage green so you cannot easily see where the fruit starts and herbs end, for example.
+If I were to fault it at all, it would be that each of the sections was all in a sage green so you cannot easily see where the fruit starts and herbs end, for example.
 But this is nitpicking and so minor.

 Due to the unusual nature of many of the plants he has included a recipe idea which is a great idea.
 There is also a recipe on the seed packets.